 Respect for elders.
 A deep reverence for elders is a cornerstone of Asian culture, and an important part of Asian funerals.
 Keeping the casket open is considered respectful to the elders and to the person who has passed away.
 The family plays a key role in organizing the funeral, along with the help of a monk, priest or other clergy member who reflects the family’s chosen religious practices.

-Dress code and colours.
+Dress code and colors.
 At Chinese funerals, white or yellow mums are appreciated, as white chrysanthemums symbolize lamentation or grief.
-Traditionally, Asian families wear white at the funeral and opt not to wear any jewellery.
-Red is considered the colour of happiness, so the family does not wear any red clothing or accessories.
+Traditionally, Asian families wear white at the funeral and opt not to wear any jewelry.
+Red is considered the color of happiness, so the family does not wear any red clothing or accessories.
 Western influences have made black attire more acceptable at Chinese funerals, but in some instances, people who wear black will add a white armband to their outfit.

-Honour.
-It’s common for Asian families to honour their loved one with three full days of visitation prior to the funeral.
+Honor.
+It’s common for Asian families to honor their loved one with three full days of visitation prior to the funeral.
 During this time, they prefer not to move their loved one.
 If facilities allow, the family may choose to stay with their loved one throughout the visitation period, even preparing meals on-site.

 Planning an Asian funeral

-If you are seeking to plan a funeral that will honour your family traditions and the wishes of your loved one, Dignity Memorial professionals can help.
-It’s important to choose a funeral home provider that is familiar with Asian funeral traditions and able to assist you in planning a fitting tribute for your loved one.
-We specialize in honouring family customs while adding personal details where appropriate.
-Our funeral homes offer cremation services, and many include a private witness room where the family can gather to pay respects and reflect on the life being honoured.
+If you are seeking to plan a funeral that will honor your family traditions and the wishes of your loved one, Dignity Memorial professionals can help.
+It’s important to choose a funeral home provider that is familiar with Asian funeral traditions and able to assist you in for your loved one.
+We specialize in honoring family customs while adding personal details where appropriate.
+Our funeral homes offer cremation services, and many include a private witness room where the family can gather to pay respects and reflect on the life being honored.

 Whether you need help selecting appropriate flowers, setting up an extended visitation or creating a solemn and beautiful event, turn to us for compassionate care.
 Find a Dignity Memorial location near you to start planning your own unique memorial.